fbader927/ContactRinger/README.md

 ## Permissions

-This app requires various permissions to read contacts, call logs, and SMS, modify audio settings, and bypass battery optimizations to function effectively.
+This app requires various permissions to read contacts, call logs, and SMS, modify audio settings, and bypass battery optimizations to function.